Public Projects with Preferences and Predictions: Incorporating Predictions

-Formally, we model an \emph{aggregation mechanism} as a game that produces predictions of the external welfare impacts of each alternative.
-We let $\hat{B}_k$ denote the produced estimate of the external welfare impact of alternative $k$, should it be chosen.
-The aggregation mechanisms we consider, prediction markets and wagering mechanisms, reward participants based on an observation of the actual outcome once an alternative is chosen.
-The combined mechanism we propose, the Synthetic players QUAdratic transfer mechanism with Predictions (SQUAP), is as follows: \begin{enumerate} \item Agents participate in the aggregation mechanism, which produces $\vect{\hat{B}} = (\hat{B}_1,\dots,\hat{B}_m)$. \item We run the Synthetic Players QTM defined in Section \ref{subsec:aggregation-model} using external welfare impacts $\vect{\hat{B}}$.
-As discussed below, instead of redistributing payments, we may use them to fund the aggregation mechanism. \item The aggregation mechanism observes the choice of alternative and subsequent events and rewards its participants. \end{enumerate} Again, we do not know how to analyze SQUAP, and we turn to \emph{Impractical SQUAP}, which is the same except: \begin{itemize} \item Instead of using the Synthetic Players QTM in the decisionmaking stage, we use the Impractical Variant of the Synthetic Players QTM, which assumes knowledge of the vote totals. \item We do not redistribute payments from the QTM. \end{itemize} Redistribution has the potential at least in theory to cause potential incentive problems (see Lemma \ref{lem:aggr-bhat}).
-For simplicity, we generally assume that the mechanism keeps or ``burns'' the payments, or uses them to subsidize the aggregation mechanism.
-In practice, designers may choose to go ahead with the redistribution, as the incentive concern is likely low.
+\paragraph{Mechanism overview.} The specific mechanism implementation we propose, the \textbf{Synthetic players QUAdratic transfer mechanism with Predictions (SQUAP)}, is as follows: \begin{enumerate} \item Forecasters participate in the aggregation mechanism, which produces $\vect{\hat{B}} = (\hat{B}_1,\dots,\hat{B}_m)$. \item We run the Synthetic Players QTM defined in Section \ref{sec:external-welfare} using external welfare impacts $\vect{\hat{B}}$. \item The output distribution is $\vec{p}$ and the selected alternative is $k$. \item Later, $B_k$ is observed and the aggregation mechanism rewards participants based on $\vec{p}, k, B_k$. \end{enumerate} Redistribution of QTM payments has the potential, at least in theory, to cause incentive problems.
+For theoretical analysis, we assume that the mechanism keeps the payments or ``burns'' them.
+In practice, designers may choose to redistribute them or use them to subsidize the aggregation mechanism, as the incentive concern is likely low, but we leave that analysis to future work.